TVP2: Beginnings

 Program Two underwent many transformations over the years.
-On October 2, 1970, when the second channel of Telewizja Polska began broadcasting, the chairman of the Radio and Television Committee, Włodzimierz Sokorski, declared in a ceremonial speech that the launch of the new program was an expression of “concern for the education and culture of the nation.”
+On 2 October 1970, when the second channel of Telewizja Polska began broadcasting, the chairman of the Radio and Television Committee, Włodzimierz Sokorski, declared in a ceremonial speech that the launch of the new program was an expression of "concern for the education and culture of the nation."
 At first, Dwójka (Channel Two) was an educational channel that mainly aired scientific and educational programs, including foreign language lessons; therefore, it also broadcast foreign films in their original versions as part of series such as Cinema in the Original Version (Kino wersji oryginalnej) or, somewhat later, The Polyglots’ Cinema (Kino poliglotów).
 The aim was also to promote the achievements of theater, film, and quality entertainment.

-Dwójka also broadcast thematic programming blocks devoted to countries of the “people’s democracies,” such as Czechoslovakia Day (Dzień Czechosłowacji w TP) or Yugoslavia Day (Dzień Jugosławii w TVP), which featured documentaries, feature films, and entertainment programs from those nations.
+Dwójka also broadcast thematic programming blocks devoted to countries of the "people’s democracies," such as Czechoslovakia Day (Dzień Czechosłowacji w TP) or Yugoslavia Day (Dzień Jugosławii w TVP), which featured documentaries, feature films, and entertainment programs from those nations.
 However, some Western countries were also presented, for example, French Day (Dzień francuski) and Austrian Day (Dzień austriacki).
 During that period, rerun blocks such as Studio Bis and Let’s Meet Once Again (Spotkajmy się raz jeszcze) were also aired.
+In May 1971, it held the French and Japanese Days.

 On Christmas, Easter, as well as on New Year’s Eve and New Year’s Day, Dwójka prepared special film blocks such as Classics of Literature on Screen (Klasycy literatury na ekranie), Film Adaptations of World Literature (Adaptacje filmowe literatury światowej), New Year’s Eve Cocktail (Sylwestrowy cocktail), New Year’s Relaxation (Noworoczny relaks), and other programs dedicated to the work of a single artist, such as Author’s Day...
 (Dzień autorski...).
 Throughout the entire 1970s, the channel did not yet have a distinct identity separate from Jedynka (Channel One).
 The same announcers presented both channels, and the old graphic design and style of the program were almost identical.